We're here to help

 To execute Test Cases in Lightning, specify this against the Test Connection or an individual Test Case.
 After this, UI fields can be mapped as normal using the Test Builder, which will automatically identify fields the same way in Lightning UI as in the Classic UI.
 Page Objects are not required.

-If functional behavior differs between Lightning and Classic, you can use logical conditions to accommodate them within the same Test Case.
+If functional behavior differs between Lightning and Classic, you can use logical conditions such as an If step to accommodate them within the same Test Case.

 Running an individual Test Case in Lightning